Family of Dwight D. Eisenhower: Grandchildren

-David Eisenhower (1948–present)
+David Eisenhower (born 1948)

 Dwight David Eisenhower II (born March 31, 1948), better known as David Eisenhower is an American author, public policy fellow, professor at the University of Pennsylvania, and eponym of the U.S. presidential retreat, Camp David.
 He is the only grandson of Dwight D. Eisenhower, and the son-in-law of Richard Nixon by marriage to Nixon's daughter, Julie Nixon.
 The couple had three children: Jennie Elizabeth (born August 15, 1978), an actress, Alexander Richard (b.
 1980) and Melanie Catherine Eisenhower (b.
 1984).

 Anne Eisenhower (1949–2022)

 Barbara Anne Eisenhower (May 30, 1949 – July 30, 2022), better known as Anne Eisenhower, was a prominent interior designer based in New York City, New York.

 Anne's first husband was Fernando Echavarría-Uribe, an insurance executive from Bogotá, Colombia, whom she met while vacationing in South America in 1966.
 They married in November 1968, and six months later had a daughter, Adriana Echavarría (born May 29, 1969).
 Adriana became a photographer, and was married for a time to Eduardo Mendoza de la Torre, the ex vice minister of justice in Colombia and later a vice president of Avianca Airlines, who was the only man to have ever testified against the notorious drug lord Pablo Escobar.
-Through Adriana, Anna had two grandchildren, Camila and Nicolás Mendoza-Eisenhower.
+Through Adriana, Anne had two grandchildren, Camila and Nicolás Mendoza.

 In the 1980s, Anne married Wolfgang Flöttl, a billionaire hedge-fund manager who once owned an art collection with pieces by Van Gogh, Picasso, and Cézanne.
 Anne filed for divorce from Flöttl in 2018.

-Susan Eisenhower (1951–present)
+Susan Eisenhower (born 1951)

 Susan Elaine Eisenhower (born December 31, 1951) is an American consultant, author, and expert on international security, space policy, energy, and relations between the Russian Federation and the United States of America.